 Introduction

-A transformation in the car fleet is required to meet climate change targets
+There are many who argue transformation in the car fleet is required to meet climate change targets

-This will involve transitioning to low carbon propulsion systems (powertrains) such as Electric Vehicles
+& This will involve transitioning to low carbon propulsion systems (powertrains) such as Electric Vehicles

+Our paper is not to dicsuss the voracity / virtue / validity of this argument.
+But because it is part of a prominent and on-going policy dfebate it is relevant to dicuss

 Over the course of the next twenty-five years, the car fleets of economically developed nations will undergo a substantial transformation in their powertrains, shifting away from the current paradigm of internal combustion engines fuelled by oil-derived fossil fuels to low-carbon propulsion systems such as Electric Vehicles.
 This transformation is being motivated by the requirement for the transport system to contribute to the achievement of national and international climate change targets, such as the recent Paris agreement which aims to limit global temperate rises to well below 2 degrees Celsius.